Travel to Sharm el Sheikh – Isn’t it dangerous?

 We arrived at Sharm el Sheikh at midnight.

-As we stood among the last people at the luggage strap without luggage, an airport employee suddenly came to mind that transit luggage was apparently on another belt, which was in a locked room next door.
+As we stood as the last people at the luggage strap without luggage, an airport employee suddenly came to mind that transit luggage was on another belt, in a locked room next door.

-It took us another 15 min. to find a key to the room, but fortunately the luggage was waiting for us when we finally got the door open.
+It took us another 15 min. to find a key to the room.
+Fortunately the luggage was waiting for us when we finally got the door open.

 Odd that there is no sign of this “detail”.